devtron-labs/devtron/README.md

 - If your problem is still not resolved, you can post your query in our [discord](https://discord.gg/jsRG5qx2gp) channel
 <br><br>

-3. Not able to see deployment metrics on production environment or Not able to enable application-metrics or Not able to deploy the app after creating a configmap or secret with data-volume option enabled
+3.Not able to see deployment metrics on production environment or Not able to enable application-metrics or Not able to deploy the app after creating a configmap or secret with data-volume option enabled
 <br>
-Update the rollout crds to latest version, run the following command
+A. Update the rollout crds to latest version, run the following command
 ```bash
 kubectl apply -f https://raw.githubusercontent.com/devtron-labs/devtron/main/manifests/yamls/rollout.yaml -n devtroncd
 ```